theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/samples/create-purchase-orders-using-batch-input.md

 This sample shows how to execute the SAP transaction ME21 (create purchase order) as a background process.

-### About

-The following sample shows how to create a purchase order using Batch Input techniques in background processing.
-The transaction for creating a purchase order is ME21.

-At the end the code loops over the *Returns* collection to check the *BatchReturn* objects that contain the return messages of the Batch Input transaction.

 !!! tip
     The installation package of ERPConnect includes the *Transaction-Recorder* tool.
     This tool records transactions and implements them to code, see [Transaction-Recorder](../documentation/transactions/transaction-recorder.md).